 While the expansion of trade improved the quality of life of many Europeans; it had negative implications for people of the colonized countries.
 The modern map of Africa illustrates this issue in a powerful way.

 When you will carefully observe the modern map of Africa, it would appear that most of the boundaries are straight lines.
-It appears as if someone had deliberately made those straight lines.In 1885, the big European powers met in Berlin and demarcated the African continent for respective powers.
+It appears as if a novice cartographer had made these maps.In 1885, the big European powers met in Berlin and demarcated the African continent for respective powers.
 That is how boundaries of most of the African countries appear as straight lines.

 Rinderpest or Cattle Plague